UK Stocks-Factors to watch on Nov. 12

 after it rejected offers to sell the business.

-* OPEC: A subtle shift may be taking place within OPEC as it heads into its
+A subtle shift may be taking place within OPEC as it heads into its most

-most important meeting in years, according to delegates with the producer group,
+important meeting in years, according to delegates with the producer group, as

 quietly intensifies.